psyraxaus/Prosim2GSX/to-do/modularization-strategy.md

   - [x] Move `SetForwardCargoDoor` method
   - [x] Move `SetAftCargoDoor` method
 - [x] Update ProsimController to use ProsimDoorService
-- [ ] Add unit tests for ProsimDoorService
+- [ ] Add unit tests for ProsimDoorService (see unit-testing-strategy.md)
 - [x] Test the implementation to ensure it works correctly

 #### 2.4 ProsimEquipmentService